Learning to pick your battles may be your most important tool when trying to have a strong relationship with your teenager.

 Today started off terribly and it didn’t need to go so wrong.

 I should have handled it better.
 I should not have lost control and gotten so angry.
+I should have let you speak and worked toward a compromise.

 I always try to listen to you and respect your opinion.
 I try to make sure you feel validated and heard when you desperately want to speak your truth on much more important things.
 And although I silenced you on this somewhat trivial issue, it still wasn’t right.
 I know you felt misunderstood and you had no way of explaining yourself and no way of sharing how stressed it all made you feel.